bitdessin/JustDeepIt/docs/source/tutorials/tumor-detection.rst

 The dataset used in this case study named LGG Segmentation Dataset which can be downloaded from `Kaggle (LGG Segmentation Dataset) <https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation/version/1>`_.
 The dataset contains MRI scans from 110 patients and mask images of tumor areas in the TIFF format.
-We randomly select images from about 90% of patients for validation and used the remaining images for training.
+We randomly select images from about 90% of patients for training and use the remaining patients' images for validation.
-To prepare for training and validation, we copy all the training images and mask images in folder :file:`brainMRI/inputs/train_images` and all the validation images in folder :file:`brainMRI/inputs/query_images`.
+To prepare for training and validation, we copy all the training images and mask images into folder :file:`inputs/train_images` and all the validation images into folder :file:`inputs/query_images`.

 The above dataset preparation can be performed manually or automatically using the following shell scripts: